 "Safe Harbor" Statement under the Private Securities Litigation Reform Act of 1995: Statements in this letter and proxy statement regarding EnerSys' business, which are not historical facts, are "forward-looking statements" that involves risks and uncertainties.
-For a discussion of such risks and uncertainties that could cause actual results to differ from those contained in the forward-looking statements, see the Company's filings with the Securities Exchange Commission, including "Item 1A.
-Risk Factors" in the Company's 2012 Annual Report on Form 10-K attached to this letter.
+For a discussion of such risks and uncertainties that could cause actual results to differ from those contained in the forward-looking statements, see EnerSys' filings with the Securities Exchange Commission, including "Item 1A.
+Risk Factors" in EnerSys' Annual Report on Form 10-K attached to this letter.
 These statements speak only as of the date of this letter and proxy statement, even if subsequently made available by EnerSys on its website or otherwise.
 EnerSys undertakes no obligation to update or revise these statements to reflect events or circumstances occurring after the date of this letter and proxy statement.